 Weather, Climate, and Society (WCAS) publishes research that encompasses economics, policy analysis, political science, history, and institutional, social, and behavioral scholarship relating to weather and climate, including climate change.
 Contributions must include original social science research, evidence-based analysis, and relevance to the interactions of weather and climate with society.

-AMS is aware that many authors of WCAS papers are from social science disciplines, for which funding is generally much more limited than in the physical sciences.
-For that reason, the governing AMS Council has eliminated page charges for papers submitted to WCAS.
+Since many authors of WCAS papers are from social science disciplines, for which funding is generally more limited than in the physical sciences, the AMS Council has eliminated page charges this journal.

-Policy Fora: Policy fora synthesize or integrate policy debates with scientific research.
-Length can be up to 1500 words.
+Policy Fora: Synthesis or integration of policy debates and scientific research.
+Up to 1500 words.